Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 **You will never be able to directly push to master.** Therefore, before pushing your code you will have to checkout a new local branch (this is covered in the later parts of this tutorial.)

+Since we're using VS Code's Git interface, we won't perform push and pull operations directly.
+Instead, we'll click the "sync" button which performs a Git Pull and then a Git Push.

 # Part 2: Cloning a repository